 Out-of-District Residents: The John Wood Community College Board of Trustees has established a tuition rate for out-of-district residents.
-Tuition for 2021-2022 was \$273 per semester credit hour, which includes a universally assessed fee of \$16/credit hour for institutional services and a universally assessed \$5/credit hour technology fee.
+Tuition for 2022-2023 is \$280 per semester credit hour, which includes a universally assessed fee of \$16/credit hour for institutional services and a universally assessed \$5/credit hour technology fee.
 This rate is subject to review and change annually by the JWCC Board of Trustees.
 A complete residency policy may be obtained from the Admissions Office.

-Special Rates for Out-of-District Students: Individuals who are employed at least 35 hours per week by an entity located in the District or who are attending another educational institution within the District will be charged in-district tuition with the approval of the Admissions Office.
+Special Rates for Out-of-District Students: Individuals who are employed at least 35 hours per week by an entity located in the District or who are attending another educational institution within the District will be charged in-district tuition with the approval of the Dean of Students.